Advanced studies in Ayurveda medicine

 Practice of manual therapy 2

-- oil treatments of the head and sensory organs (e.g. shirobasti, ahara, vihara)e.g. shirobasti, akshitarpana)
+- Oil treatments of the head and sensory organs (e.g. shirobasti, ahirobasti)e.g. shirobasti, akshitarpana)

-- Continuous oil applications of the spine (e.g. katibasti)
+- Continuous oil treatments of the spine (e.g. katibasti)

 - Dry massage (udvartana)